Usta Muhammad: Economy

 People in the city area of Usta Muhammad are much more noble and have businesses in commercial places.
 Mostly wealthy people here own rice mills, and some have Estate Agency businesses.
 People in the city who are poor are mostly labourers.

 In remote areas, some people are landlords while others have small businesses.

 The people of the district are predominantly poor, with inadequate access to medical supplies and facilities.

 Crops include rice, wheat, and sorghum.
 A 2002 survey determined that the incidence of Sporisorium sorghi, the causal organism of sorghum grain smut, reached 7% in Usta Mohammad.
 A survey of rice farmers found that 33% were illiterate, 55% farmed from 12 to 40 acres of land, and 58.3% were tenant farmers.
 Some farms raise cattle, sheep, and goats.

 Usta Mohammad has Railwaystation railways boundary connected Usta to Larkana (sindh) Usta Mohammad is 2nd biggest Business city of Balochistan.
-Usta is 2nd most populated city in Balochistan province Tea is very famous cafe among sttlers.
+Usta is 2nd most populated city in Balochistan province.